Praveen1425/MyPersonalVoiceAssistant-/README.md

 - Keep the application updated
 - Use wired headphones for better audio quality

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📞 Support

 - **GitHub**: [Praveen1425](https://github.com/Praveen1425)
 - **LinkedIn**: [Praveen Muccharla](https://www.linkedin.com/in/praveen-muccharla-977302289/)

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

 **Made with ❤️ by Praveen Muccharla**